 The University maintains a strong commitment to connecting theory and practice through early field experiences, prior to student teaching, in local school districts and childcare settings.
 Most early field experiences are integral parts of specific education courses, and students must successfully complete these experiences to be admitted to student teaching.
 Admission to Advanced Professional Studies is required for many of the courses that contain early field experiences.
 (Please consult the section on Admission to Advanced Professional Studies.)
 For the early field experiences available in your major, contact your department chairperson.
-Students need an Act 114 FBI clearance, Act 34 Criminal clearance and an Act 151 Child Abuse clearance that indicate "No record exists" for eligibility for placement in early field experiences.
+Students need an Act 114 FBI clearance, an Act 34 Criminal clearance and an Act 151 Child Abuse clearance that indicate "No record exists" for eligibility for placement in early field experiences.
 Students also need a negative TB test.
 All clearances and a TB test with negative results must be updated yearly and not expire during the early field experience semester.
-Each student in the course of their placement will have an urban experience.
+An urban placement experience is a part of the educational program.
+Additional documents, trainings, personal liability insurance, etc., may be required of some placement settings.
+Students are responsible for their own transportation during early field experiences.